 Table of Contents

-Amazon Web Services (AWS) is a pioneer in the cloud computing industry, providing scalable and flexible computing resources to businesses and organizations worldwide.
-One of their innovative offerings is the EC2 Spot Instance service, which offers a cost-saving solution for businesses looking to optimize their cloud computing expenses.
+AWS is a pioneer in the cloud computing industry, providing scalable and flexible computing solutions to businesses and organizations worldwide.
+One such solution is EC2 Spot Instances, designed to help organizations reduce cloud costs by bidding on spare EC2 capacity at spot pricing.

 What are AWS EC2 Spot Instances?